 Practising Your Scales

-In order to succeed in this section you will need to master the scales and arpeggios and make sure you are pitch perfect and capture the tone with every note.
-You will need to play each scale and arpeggio from memory, so it’s essential that you know them all by heart.
+To succeed in this section, you will need to master the scales and arpeggios and make sure you are pitch-perfect and capture the tone with every note.
+You will need to play each scale and arpeggio from memory, so you must know them all by heart.

 Sight-reading is all about your ability to recognise the musical notes, and places emphasis on how quickly you pick up the tone, keys, and common rhythm patterns.